 Program focuses on supporting kindergarten readiness through weekly education provided through a digital library of resources that correlate with the readiness goals in area Pre-K programs: language and literacy, math, and social-emotional development.

 The Center for Prevention of Abuse: PreventEd – Bullying

 The program’s primary purpose is to decrease bullying at school and in the community by providing bullying prevention education to area students.
 Using an evidence-based social emotional learning/bullying prevention curriculum, students learn to build healthy relationships and learn what to do when bullying occurs.

 Good Beginnings provides intensive, long-term home visits and parenting education for first-time, at-risk families to reduce child abuse/neglect and promote healthy child development.

-Crittenton Centers: Family Services
+Crittenton Centers: Parent Education and Support Services

 This multi-tiered approach to educating and supporting parents helps new and struggling parents improve their parenting skills and support them as they create sustainable positive change in the family.

 An afterschool program for at-risk youth focused on individual support for current coursework, educational mentoring, and physical activity.

 This youth development program for at-risk youth focuses breaking the cycle of poverty through tutoring and improvement in academics, job skills with hands-on experience in the trades, life (health, finance, etc.) skills, art classes, and physical activities.